 US Para Sailing Championship was established in 1986.
 In the beginning, it was referred to as the US Independence Cup.
 It was later renamed to US Sailing’s National Championship for Disabled Sailors in 1989.
 The championship was organized by the North American Challenge Cup in conjunction with the Disabled Sailing Committee and co-hosted by the Chicago Yacht Club and Judd Goldman Adaptive Sailing Foundation.
 The regatta will be held on July 8, 2020, in the US.
-You may probably bet on the event in the USA with DRF Bets or BetAmerica.
-Check the info with Bet New York.
+You may probably bet on the event in the UK with bet365.

 - Competitors must be members of US Sailing, and if they are not US citizens, they must be members of the national sailing team in their respective countries